Museum & Galleries

 Noborigama Gallery

-Stair-like climbing kilns called noborigama were the traditional style of kilns used to fire Kutani pieces until the mid-1900s.
-You can view and touch a preserved noborigama kiln in its entirety here, the last kiln that remained standing and operating in the former Kutani center of Yawata.
-Touring is free with reservation, and mould-shaping workshops are occasionally conducted for a small fee of 200 yen.
+Stair-like climbing kilns called noborigama were the traditional style of kilns used to fire Kutani Ware until the mid-1900s.
+You can view and touch a preserved noborigama kiln in its entirety here, the last kiln that remained standing and operating in the Yawata area that once flourished as a Kutani center.
+Touring is free with reservation, and mould-shaping workshops are occasionally conducted for a small fee.

 Hikiyama Gallery MIYOSSA